 Now have everyone start walking in a large circle in the same direction.
 Start slow and get progressively faster.
 It will be hard at first, because the water will resist your motion.
 But after 30 seconds, the coordinated movement of so many people will create a strong circular current in the water.
 Once you've created enough momentum, tell everyone to pick up their feet and float.
 You've created a whirlpool!
 If the whirlpool starts to lose momentum, have everyone start to run again.

-For lots more tips on classic summertime activities, check out the links on the next page.
+For lots more tips on classic summertime activities, check out the links below.